RandyBoBandy92/randyportfolio/public/markdown/portfolio/portfolio.md

 ## Summary

-I'm really happy with how this turned out.
+I'm really happy with how this turned out!
 I pushed myself and learned a lot in the process.
 Setting up simple experiments to prove the approach I wanted to take to myself before going all in helped me avoid costly mistakes.
 I think the way I structured my app data in retrospect could have been made much simpler, in the future I may investigate ways I could refactor this to improve performance.